Mating preferences

 Mate preferences in humans refers to why one human chooses or chooses not to mate with another human and their reasoning why (see: Evolutionary Psychology, mating).
-Men and women have been observed having different criteria as what makes a good or ideal mate (gender differences).
-A potential mate's socioeconomic status has also been seen as having a noticeable effect, especially in developing areas where social status is more emphasized.
+Men and women have been observed having different criteria as what makes a good or ideal mate.
+A potential mate's socioeconomic status has also been seen important, especially in developing areas where social status is more emphasized.

 Female mate preferences

-In humans, when choosing a mate of the opposite sex, females place high preference for a mate that is physically attractive.
+In humans beings, when choosing a mate of the opposite sex, females place high preference for a mate that is physically attractive.
 This ties in with the idea that women discriminate between men on hypothesized fitness cues.
-The more physically attractive a man is, the higher his fitness, and the better his genes will be.
+The more physically attractive a man is, the higher his fitness, and the "better" his genes will be.
 Women are attracted to masculine traits greater in sexual dimorphism (e.g. strong jawline, a more muscular body, a taller height).
 Indeed, men who are more masculine tend to have a higher number of sexual partners.

 Male physical attractiveness

 The Immunocompetence Handicap Hypothesis

 This hypothesis suggests that secondary sexual characteristics such as a low waist-to-chest ratio or masculine facial features (e.g. strong jawline, larger brow ridge, more muscular) are reliable indicators of mate quality as the hormones that cause their development (i.e. testosterone) suppress the immune system of an individual.
-With immunosuppression a male would be more susceptible to diseases or pathogens.
+With immunosuppression, a male would be more susceptible to diseases or pathogens.
 However if a male is in good enough condition to weather these negative effects, it would be indicative to women, who selected these men as mates, that they have good genes.